ejplatform/ej-server/docs/dev-docs/deploy.rst

 Integrating Rocket.Chat to the stack requires a few additional steps.
 You must edit the docker/env/django.env file and set ``EJ_ROCKETCHAT_INTEGRATION=true``.
-Depending on your configuration, you might need to set other environment variables such as EJ_ROCKETCHAT_URL and EJ_ROCKETCHAT_USERNAME.
+This configuration enables the ``ej_rocketchat`` application, but does not prepare the environment or connect to the rocketchat instance Depending on your configuration, you might need to set other environment variables such as EJ_ROCKETCHAT_URL and EJ_ROCKETCHAT_USERNAME.